2015 Southeastern Conference football season: Head coaches

 Only one SEC team changed head coaches for the 2015 season.
 Jim McElwain was hired to replace Will Muschamp at Florida.
 Muschamp's four-year tenure was filled with highs and lows, but he announced his resignation at the end of the season compiling a 28–22 record as the head coach, 17–15 in the SEC.
 Muschamp agreed to become the defensive coordinator for Auburn following his resignation.
 McElwain takes over the Gators after leading Colorado State to a 22–16 record in three seasons, turning the program into one of the best offensive teams in the country.
 McElwain had previously served as Alabama's offensive coordinator under Nick Saban from 2008 to 2011, winning two national titles.

 On October 12, halfway through the season with a 2–4 record (0–4 in SEC play), South Carolina head coach Steve Spurrier unexpectedly resigned.
 Concerning his resignation Spurrier said, "My answer has always been the same: If it starts going south, starts going bad, then I need to get out. ...
 It's time for me to get out of the way and give somebody else a go at it."
 Spurrier was in his 11th season as head coach of the Gamecocks compiling a record of 86–49, the most wins in school history.
 After the resignation, offensive coordinator Shawn Elliott took over head coaching duties.

 Another coaching change took place during the season when on November 14, Missouri head coach Gary Pinkel announced that he would be resigning from his position at the conclusion of the season.
-Pinkel said he was resigning due to health reasons, citing his diagnoses with lymphoma earlier in May.
+Pinkel said he was resigning for health reasons, citing his diagnoses with lymphoma earlier in May.
 The announcement came during a tumultuous time in Columbia as the university and community were also dealing with race relation issues which lead to the school's president and chancellor also resigning.
 Upon completing his 15th season at Missouri, Pinkel will finish his coaching career with the most wins, games coached, and bowl victories in program history.

 Two days after the regular season ended, the University of Georgia made the decision to fire 15th year head coach, Mark Richt.
 Richt finished his head coaching career at Georgia with a record of 145–51, the second-most wins in school history, 2 SEC championships, and a record of 9–5 in bowl games.
 Richt was replaced by long-time Alabama defensive coordinator, Kirby Smart, a Georgia alumnae and former player.
 It is Smart's first head coaching job.
 Only 3 days after leaving Georgia, Richt was announced as the new head coach for the Miami Hurricanes, where he also is a former alumnae and player.

 Note: The stats shown are before the beginning of the season.